jareddonovan/creative-coding/docs/tutorials/tut06/index.md

 ## Text as data in p5.js

 We've already seen some of the ways to use text as data in Processing.
-Along with the other data types we've covered, you should now be familiar with code such as the following:
+You should now be familiar with code such as the following:

 {% highlight javascript linenos %}